 Also, ensure you wring out as much water as possible; you don’t want to put water on the wood as it may raise the grain and spoil the smoothness.

-After using a damp rag on your sanded wood, please leave it to dry completely before applying the stain on it.
+After using a damp rag on your sanded wood, please leave it to dry completely before applying the stain.

 Step 3: Apply the wood stain